 To view the tutorial for the subject database, look for the icon next to the name of the subject database on the subject guide.

-Please to the Feedback tab and fill out the Feedback form when you have completed the programme.
+(Please go to the Feedback tab and fill out the Feedback form when you have completed this programme)

-Get to know the various fields to search in when using the Web of Science database.
+2. View the Search Fields in the Web of Science document to learn the various fields to search in when using the Web of Science database.

-Complete the short test on the Web of Science database
+3. Complete the short test on the Web of Science database.
+Choose either the Articulate or MS Forms format.

-The transcript for Test Yourself on the Web of Science Database
+4. The transcript for Test Yourself on the Web of Science Database Transcript in Word format

-Please fill out the Feedback form when you have completed the programme.
+Please fill out the Feedback form when you have completed the tutorial.